-Below is a summary of significant unobservable inputs to the valuation of unlisted investment in equity securities and fund entities, and financial derivative together with a quantitative sensitivity analysis as at 31 December 2022 and 2023:
+Below is a summary of significant unobservable inputs to the valuation of unlisted investment in equity securities and fund entities, and financial derivative together with a quantitative sensitivity analysis as at 31 December 2023 and 2024:

-31 December 2023 Valuation technique Significant unobservable input Range Sensitivity of fair value to the input Unlisted investment in equity securities Discounted cash flow method Input base uncertainty for projected cash flows (Note A) 68%-96% Decrease by 10 percentage points would not result in changes in fair value.
-Increase by 18 percentage points would not result in changes in fair value Unlisted investment in fund entities Discounted cash flow method Input base uncertainty for projected cash flows (Note A) 63%-88% Decrease by 9 percentage points would result in increase in fair value by S\$23,000 Increase by 16 percentage points would result in decrease in fair value by \$\$47,000 Financial derivative Black Scholes model Volatility on the selling price of the project (Note B) 30%-50% Decrease by 10 percentage points would result in decrease in fair value by \$\$382,000.
-Increase by 10 percentage points would result in increase in fair value by \$\$375,000
+31 December 2024 Valuation technique Significant unobservable input Sensitivity of fair value to the input Unlisted investment in equity securities Discounted cash flow method Input base uncertainty for projected cash flows (Note A) 78% Decrease in uncertainty discount by 10 percentage points would not result in changes in fair value.
+Increase in uncertainty discount by 18 percentage points would not result in changes in fair value.
+Unlisted investment in fund entities Discounted cash flow method Input base uncertainty for projected cash flows (Note A) 54% Decrease in uncertainty discount by 6 percentage points would result in increase in fair value by S\$1,000.
+Increase in uncertainty discount by 10 percentage points would result in decrease in fair value by \$\$30,000.
+Financial derivative Black Scholes model Volatility on the selling price of the project (Note B) 15.22% Decrease in selling price volatility by 10 percentage points would result in decrease in fair value by S\$624,000.
+Increase in selling price volatility by 10 percentage points would result in increase in fair value by \$\$345,000.